Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 * **FPortUpLong**: SCHC header is two bytes.
 Used for all other cases: no fragmentation required or payload size is between 382 and 1524 byte.
-TODO": shorst is = long with 1 window and  ruleId is FPort Both rules have share common parameters:
+TODO": shorst is = long with 1 window and  ruleId is FPort Both rules share common parameters:

 * **SCHC fragmentation reliability mode**: `ACK-on-Error`
 * **DTag**: size is 1 bit.